Before you lodge a complaint

 What happens after you lodge a complaint

-After you lodge this form, we will assess your complaint against the criteria set out in our Conciliation policy.
+After you lodge this form, we will assess your complaint against the criteria set out in the Dispute services section in our Regulatory approach and compliance policy.

 When assessing complaints, our focus is to help consumers that are at most risk of harm and to act on issues that have the potential to cause widespread detriment to Victorians.